connorourke/crystal_torture/README.md

 ### Bugs reports and feature requests

 If you think you have found a bug, please report it on the [Issue Tracker](https://github.com/connorourke/crystal_torture/issues).
-This is also the place to propose ideas for new features or ask questions about the design of pyscses.
+This is also the place to propose ideas for new features or ask questions about the design of crystal_torture.
 Poor documentation is considered a bug, but please be as specific as possible when asking for improvements.

 ### Code contributions

 We welcome your help in improving and extending the package with your own contributions.
 This is managed through GitHub pull requests; for external contributions we prefer the "fork and pull" workflow, while core developers use branches in the main repository:

 - First open an [Issue](https://github.com/conn_orourke/crystal_torture/issues) to discuss the proposed contribution.
-This discussion might include how the changes fit pyscses' scope and a general technical approach.
+This discussion might include how the changes fit crystal_torture' scope and a general technical approach.
 - Make your own project fork and implement the changes there.
 Please keep your code style compliant with PEP8.
 - Open a [pull request](https://github.com/connorourke/crystal_torture/pulls) to merge the changes into the main project.
 A more detailed discussion can take place there before the changes are accepted.